brettdewoody/top-x-of-y/PRIVACY.md

 After creating your collage you may revoke this site's access immediately through your [Instagram Account page](https://www.instagram.com/accounts/manage_access/?hl=en).
 Revoking access ensures we cannot continue to access your profile info or media, which we do not do regardless.

-We do not collect, store, or share any of your personal Instagram information.
+We do not collect, store, or share any of your personal Instagram information, or your photo collage.
 We merely request and display your Instagram photos in a collage to you and only you.
-We do not save your Instagram username or other profile info, or your photo collage.

 Your collage can be created only by you, and shared only by you.
 Other users cannot create a collage of your most-liked photos on this site.